 Villu Tari, Program Director

 "When's my program airing?"
 That might be the number one question Villu gets asked.
 But, it's all part of his job as program director.
 Villu makes sure CTM broadcasts happen on schedule and in a way that makes sense for the viewers at home.
 Villu also directs programs, is CTM's archivist and works with volunteers and the community.

 Villu was born in Estonia under the Soviet occupation and, after being labeled "persona-non-grata," was expelled in 1989.
 He thinks this might be when he developed his "no excuses" attitude.
 Since coming to CTM in 1997, his mantra is: "There's no excuse for not making quality programming.
 No matter what.
 If they can do it, we can do it."

 Villu graduated from Tallinn State Conservatory majoring in theatre and film acting.
 He worked on stage and films professionally until is "departure" from Estonia.
 After legally emigrating to the U.S. as a political refugee, he went from working at Wendy's to becoming an executive producer at the U.S. Information Agency's Voice of America.

 "Don't Let the Pigeon Drive the Bus" is his favorite bedtime story.

 Our youngest and best-looking employee, Dan makes sure CTM is making a difference in the community.
 That means he works with volunteers, interfaces with other access stations, and of course, directs, edits, shoots and performs all aspects of modern video production.
 Dan is also the co-advisor of CHSTv, the high school's after school program which teaches kids the in's and out's of TV production.

-Dan has a degree in technical theatre from Fitchburg State College and is a CHS alum.
-He's also been volunteering with CTM since he was in the 5th grade, when he was a student at Parker Elementary School (before it became the middle school.)
+Dan has a degree in Technical Theatre from Fitchburg State College and is a CHS alum.
+He's also been volunteering with CTM since he was in the 5th grade, when he was a student at Parker Elementary School (before it became a middle school.)